A new law eliminated VA loan limits. But, what does that mean?

 To pay for the new benefits enacted with the Blue Water Navy Vietnam Veterans Act of 2019, the VA funding fee, which most non-disabled borrowers pay on closing a VA home loan, will increase slightly in some cases.

-For example, Veterans and active-duty servicemembers who currently have a VA home loan and want another VA home loan to move to a new home, currently pay a VA funding fee of 3.3% of the loan amount.
-Starting Jan.
+For example, Veterans and active-duty servicemembers who currently have a VA home loan and want another VA home loan to move to a new home, formerly paid a VA funding fee of 3.3% of the loan amount.
+As of Jan.
 1, 2020, they’ll pay 3.6%.

 The Act promises to reverse some of the funding fee increases by 2022 and to reduce some even further by 2030.
 An early draft of the bill envisioned raising the funding fee more significantly and in more scenarios, but that was defeated.
 These smaller increases were finally agreed upon — and only on some loans.